RROS-Lab/iiwa_cam/iiwa_cam/wiki/KukaMicroservices.md

    **Description**: Get joint space trajectory plan by moveit, execute it (require specifying robot name)

--  **Note**: For multiple robots, you may need to change the source code of services above (the topic name that RViz publishes and receives)
+-  **Note**: For multiple robots, you may need to change the source code of services above (the topic name that RViz publishes and receivers)

   1. Load the manipulator into RViz:
     `roslaunch iiwa_cam_moveit demo.launch`